jbmontgomery21/qlab-scripts/README.md

 -useful for ex. putting an "x" in front of every cue that was cut, or "v" in front of every cue triggered by video

+### color picker.applescript
+-default hotkey ⇧C

+-will bring up a menu with all color options and apply it to the selected cue

 ### create fade down.applescript
 -default hotkey ^D